Customers requiring extra seating

 What happens if I've purchased an extra seat, but another passenger sits there?

 In that event, you must be an active participant in preserving your extra seat.
-You will be provided boarding passes for both seats.
 If necessary, you can ask a crew member for assistance.

 Do I earn MileagePlus miles for buying an extra seat?